Carlton Operatic Society - Constitution

 - An auditioning committee shall be appointed by the General Purposes Committee, but it shall exclude anyone who is auditioning.
 This committee will undertake company and cast auditions.
 Any member of the auditioning committee shall withdraw from the selection process of a relative or partner.

 - The Society in general meeting shall elect the following non committee members.
-Patrons Secretary, Minute Secretary, Welfare, Auditor, House Manager, Programme Editor, Awards Secretary and Librarian.
+Patrons Secretary, Minute Secretary, Accountant, House Manager, Programme Editor, Awards Secretary and Librarian.

 - The Producer, Musical Director, Choreographer, Pianist, Stage Manager, Properties, and Costume Designer, shall be appointed for a term of one year, by the General Purposes Committee.